 Follow the link to read more about the project and the individual PhD positions:

-The ITN is a collaboration between Aarhus University, Westfälische Wilhelms-Universität Münster, Martin Luther Universität Halle-Wittenberg, Università Cattolica del Sacro Cuore, Univerzita Karlova v Praze, and University of Kent.
+The ITN is a collaboration between Aarhus University, Westfälische Wilhelms-Universität Münster, Martin Luther Universität Halle-Wittenberg, Università Cattolica del Sacro Cuore, Univerzita Karlova v Praze, and University of Reading.

-In addition to these six universities, the ITN cooperates closely with nine non-academic partner organizations that have been selected because of their relevant competences and qualifications for the ITN.
-These are Mohr Siebeck Verlag GmbH & Co, Franckesche Stiftungen zu Halle, Verlag Walter de Gruyter GmbH, Lutheran Church of Middle Germany, Dean and Chapter of Canterbury, Aschendorff Verlag GmbH & Co.
-KG, Dar al-Kalima College of Arts and Culture, The Diocese of Pécs, Christian Heritage Institute, and Etikos Aps.
+In addition to these six universities, the ITN cooperates closely with nine non-academic partner organizations: Mohr Siebeck Verlag, Franckesche Stiftungen zu Halle, Verlag Walter de Gruyter, Lutheran Church of Middle Germany, Dean and Chapter of Canterbury, Aschendorff Verlag, Dar al-Kalima College of Arts and Culture, The Diocese of Pécs, Christian Heritage Institute, and Etikos Aps.
 The entire ITN is supported by a Scientific Advisory Board (SAB).